Skip to content

 Tips

-• Add a cover page if the merged document goes to an external recipient — it makes the bundle obvious.
+• Add a cover page when the merged document goes to an external recipient — it makes the bundle feel intentional rather than improvised.

-• Bookmark merged sections so the recipient can jump straight to the relevant part.
+• Bookmark merged sections via the Pages view so the recipient can jump straight to the relevant part of a longer document.

 Try it on your phone

-Mobile merging works particularly well when scans and digital PDFs need to be combined — the app handles both in a single queue.
+Mobile merging works particularly well when scans and digital PDFs need to be combined — the app handles both in a single queue, and you can capture a fresh scan on the spot to add to the merge.
+That's an awkward operation on desktop and a one-tap operation on a phone.

 Frequently asked questions